tomfishemoji/tomfishemoji.github.io/pages/uses.md

 ---

-For full specs/pictures and for other random tech junk I've accumulated, I've got it all catalogued [here](https://wiki.tomr.me/d)
+For full specs/pictures and for other random tech junk I've accumulated, I've got it all catalogued [on my wiki](https://wiki.tomr.me/d).

+---

-{% include note.html class="info" content="Last updated: 5 Jun 2021" %}
+*Last updated: 5 Jun 2021*